ArtARTs36/depexplorer/README.md

 }
 ```

-## Explore from Gitlab and Gitlab Repositories
+## Explore from GitHub and Gitlab Repositories

 You need to install another packages:
 ```